JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “I am certain,” she said, “that I have found out the true reason of your unwillingness to speak of this matter before my mother and before me.
 An unlucky accident has associated you in people’s minds with Mr. Luker.
-You have told me what scandal says of HIM.
+You have told me what scandal says of _Him_.
 What does scandal say of you?”

 Even at the eleventh hour, dear Mr. Godfrey–always ready to return good